luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ### Define Groups
 `matt def_cats`

-Before you run a high-level analysis you might need to define groups of events (e.g. up-regulated vs down-regulated retained introns) with Matt function [def_cats](http://matt.crg.eu/#def_cats) applied to the result table of [get_vast](http://matt.crg.eu/#get_vast).
+Before you run a high-level analysis you might need to define groups of events (e.g. up-regulated vs down-regulated retained introns) with [def_cats](http://matt.crg.eu/#def_cats) applied to the result table of [get_vast](http://matt.crg.eu/#get_vast).
 More information on the format of the VAST-TOOLs output table can be found [here](https://github.com/vastgroup/vast-tools#combine-output-format).

-**Description:** Use this command (define categories) for creating a new column with some kind of group IDs.
-Generally, rows of table corresponds to events, while columns correspond to their features.
+`def_cats` (define categories) is used for creating a new column with a group IDs.
+Rows of table corresponds to events, while columns correspond to their features.
 Hence, you define group IDs (one for each row) wrt. entries in the feature columns using the same constraint syntax as used with command [get_rows](http://matt.crg.eu/#get_rows).

 This command is important as many analyses essentially compare some groups of items (e.g. groups of exons, introns, sequences, or more), hence, the user needs to defined the groups to be compared.